 - Robin Valenzuela (2016) The Nashville John School: Affective Governance and the Reintegrative Shaming Approach.
 Human Organization: Fall, Vol. 75, No. 3, pp. 249-257.

 News Reports on Early Education Programs for Sex Buyers

-News Reports on Contemporary John Schools
+News Reports and Overviews: Contemporary John Schools

 - Brooklyn, NY:

 - Cedar Rapids, IA:

 - https://www.nbc4i.com/news/columbus-officer-pleads-to-soliciting-prostitute-will-attend-john-school/ (2016)

 - https://shehasaname.org/demand-reduction (2021)

 - “Prostitution Sting Leads to Two Guilty Pleas”, Eau Claire Leader-Telegram, July 13 2012.

 - “District Attorney Aims to Reduce Prostitution Cases with ‘John School'”, NBC/WEAU-TV 13, August 2 2012.